-This stance is very comfortable for the hitters and among all the stances, it is the best one according to many experts.
+According to many experts, this stance is very comfortable for the hitters, and among all the stances, it is the best one.

 Open Batting Stance:

-This is the hitting stance in which the front foot of the player is further away from home plate as compared to the back foot.
+This is the hitting stance in which the player’s front foot is further away from home plate compared to the back foot.

-It is overall a better position to see the ball with both eyes as with this stance, the player can turn the head further towards the pitcher.
+Overall, it is a better position to see the ball with both eyes, as with this stance, the player can turn the head further towards the pitcher.
 In this position, when hitting the ball, the player is required to go back to the square.

-All this is to bring the front foot to the home plate which removes the need to step away from the plate when you initiate the square.
+All this is to bring the front foot closer to the home plate, which removes the need to step away from the plate when you initiate the square.

 Closed Batting Stance:

-Closed batting stance is not very commonly used in the normal baseball game now but previously it was very famous in the Major League hitters.
+Closed batting stance is not commonly used in the normal baseball game now, but it was previously very famous in the Major League hitters.

 In this stance, the player plays with the foot closer to the pitcher’s mound.
 In it, the back foot is further away from the home plate than the front foot.

-Because of this position, the back of the player faces the pitcher to some extent that makes it harder to see the ball in the straight line.
+Because of this position, the player’s back faces the pitcher to some extent, making it harder to see the ball in the straight line.